Stop Issues in DUI Cases

 - a consensual encounter with the driver; or

-- la welfare check under the community caretaker function.
+- a welfare check under the community caretaker function.

-The courts have previously held that although certain characteristics could be attributed to being impaired by alcohol, without observation that driver was actually impaired, reasonable suspicion may not exist.
-State v.
-Scott, 17 Fla.
-L. Weekly Supp.
-1075a (Fla.
-9th Cir.
-Ct.
-2010).
+The courts have previously held that although certain characteristics could be attributed to being impaired by alcohol, without observation that the driver was impaired, reasonable suspicion may not exist.

 DUI Defense Attorney for Stop Issues in Tampa, FL

 Our main office is located in downtown Tampa, FL.
-Our second office is located in New Port Richey in Pasco County, across from the courthouse at the West Pasco Judicial Center.
+We have additional offices in New Port Richey and Clearwater, FL.

 Call 813-250-0500 to discuss your case.